English The Easy Way

 "Have to" can be used as a main verb

-"Must" is a modal verb, and it can't be used as a main verb, so a main verb must be added, to the sentence when using "must"
+"Must" is a modal verb, and it can not be used as a main verb, so a main verb must be added, to the sentence when using "must"

 - I must not pay the electric bill late.